nhatvo1502/MyPaperModSite/content/posts/flask-note-w-aws-terraform.md

 ![image](/images/nnote/python-website.drawio.png)

-During a conversation with a close friend in Australia, I was inspired by the idea of using a lightweight like Flask as web framework to build a cloud application.
+During a conversation with a close friend in Australia, I was inspired by the idea of using a lightweight framework like Flask to build a cloud application.
 Thanks @terryduong for the inspiration and support for this project.

 Check out my project on [GitHub](https://github.com/nhatvo1502/python-website)